pascalmouret/djeese-client/docs/app-configuration.rst

 rendered by the plugin.
 Admin templates can and probably should be omitted.

 The keys to this section are the template paths as used by Django's template system.
-The values are a link to the template source code.
+The values are paths to the template source code, which must be accessible when running ``uploadapp``.

 The setting sections